vishal637yadav/Design-Patterns/src/document/md/FlyweightDesignPattern.md

 **Client objects** are responsible for **passing extrinsic state to the flyweight when it needs it**.
 Flyweights model concepts or entities that are normally too plentiful to represent with objects.

-For example, a document editor can create a flyweight for each letter of the alphabet.
+For example, a documentContext editor can create a flyweight for each letter of the alphabet.
-Each flyweight stores a character code, but its coordinate position in the document and its typographic style can be determined from the text layout algorithms and formatting commands in effect wherever the character appears.
+Each flyweight stores a character code, but its coordinate position in the documentContext and its typographic style can be determined from the text layout algorithms and formatting commands in effect wherever the character appears.
 The character code is intrinsic state, while the other information is extrinsic.
-Logically there is an object for every occurrence of a given character in the document:
+Logically there is an object for every occurrence of a given character in the documentContext:

 **Flyweight pattern** is a **structural design patterns**